-79 (6) Promulgating a code of ethics to address permissible and prohibited activities of 80 Commission members and employees; 81 (7) Providing a mechanism for concluding the operations of the Commission and the 82 equitable disposition of any surplus funds that may exist after the termination of the Compact after 83 the payment and/or reserving of all of its debts and obligations; 84 (8) Publishing its bylaws and filing a copy thereof, and a copy of any amendment thereto, 85 with the appropriate agency or officer in each of the member states, if any; 86 (9) Maintaining its financial records in accordance with the bylaws; and 87 (10) Meeting and taking such actions as are consistent with the provisions of this Compact 88 and the bylaws.
-89 (d) Powers of the Commission.
-The Commission shall have the following powers: 90 (1) To promulgate uniform rules to facilitate and coordinate implementation and 91 administration of this Compact.
-The rules shall have the force and effect of law and shall be 92 binding in all member states once authorized by the Legislature pursuant to the provisions of 93 §29A-3-1 et seq. of this code; 94 (2) To bring and prosecute legal proceedings or actions in the name of the Commission, 95 provided that the standing of any state EMS authority or other regulatory body responsible for 96 EMS personnel licensure to sue or be sued under applicable law shall not be affected; 97 (3) To purchase and maintain insurance and bonds; 98 (4) To borrow, accept, or contract for services of personnel, including, but not limited to, 99 employees of a member state; 100 (5) To hire employees, elect or appoint officers, fix compensation, define duties, grant 101 such individuals appropriate authority to carry out the purposes of the Compact, and to establish 102 the Commission's personnel policies and programs relating to conflicts of interest, qualifications 103 of personnel, and other related personnel matters; 104 (6) To accept any and all appropriate donations and grants of money, equipment, supplies,
+(6) Promulgating a code of ethics to address permissible and prohibited activities of

+80 commission members and employees; 81 (7) Providing a mechanism for concluding the operations of the commission and the 82 equitable disposition of any surplus funds that may exist after the termination of the compact after 83 the payment and/or reserving of all of its debts and obligations; 84 (8) Publishing its bylaws and filing a copy thereof, and a copy of any amendment thereto, 85 with the appropriate agency or officer in each of the member states, if any; 86 (9) Maintaining its financial records in accordance with the bylaws; and 87 (10) Meeting and taking such actions as are consistent with the provisions of this compact 88 and the bylaws.
+89 (d) Powers of the Commission The commission may: 90 (1) Promulgate uniform rules to facilitate and coordinate implementation and 91 administration of this compact.
+The rules shall have the force and effect of law and shall be binding 92 in all member states once authorized by the Legislature pursuant to the provisions of §29A-3-1 e 93 seq. of this code; 94 (2) Bring and prosecute legal proceedings or actions in the name of the commission, 95 provided that the standing of any state EMS authority or other regulatory body responsible for 96 EMS personnel licensure to sue or be sued under applicable law shall not be affected; 97 (3) Purchase and maintain insurance and bonds; 98 (4) Borrow, accept, or contract for services of personnel, including, but not limited to, 99 employees of a member state; 100 (5) Hire employees, elect or appoint officers, fix compensation, define duties, grant such 101 individuals appropriate authority to carry out the purposes of the compact, and to establish the 102 commission's personnel policies and programs relating to conflicts of interest, qualifications of 103 personnel, and other related personnel matters;